-Whilst SDR strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
+Whilst Stokenchurch Dog Rescue strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
 When our limited resources permit we will endeavour to seek out solutions that will bring all areas of the site up to the same level of overall accessibility.
-In the meantime should you experience any difficulty in accessing the SDR website, please don't hesitate to email us on email@example.com or contact us on 01494 482695.
+In the meantime should you experience any difficulty in accessing the SDR website, please don't hesitate to email us at firstname.lastname@example.org or contact us on 01494 482695.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).